Snehit202/Snehit202/README.md

 Hi, I’m Snehit Panghal.
-I’m interested in theoretical particle physics and particle phenomenology.
+I’m interested in theoretical physic.
 Some interesting computional physics problems that I've worked on are archived here.

 <!---